 For much of the 1970s, there was a tug-of-war over capital punishment in California between California voters, who wanted to bring the death penalty back, and the courts, which continued to find it unconstitutional.11 The United States Supreme Court finally held that capital punishment was permissible as long both of the following things are true:

-By 1978, the California legislature and voters had finalized a version of the current capital punishment law.14 This law gave juries clear guidance on when the death penalty was appropriate, and also gave juries the option of sentencing a defendant to life without parole instead of death for any capital crime.15
+By 1978, the California legislature and voters had finalized a version of the current capital punishment law.14 This law gave juries clear guidance on when the death penalty was appropriate, and also gave juries the option of sentencing a defendant to life in California state prison without parole instead of death for any capital crime.15

 All of this controversy over the death penalty meant that the state of California did not execute anyone between 1967 and 1992.16 But, since then, thirteen (13) people have been executed in the state.17 And, since 1980, over eighty (80) other people who were sentenced to death have died on death row...most of natural causes, although twenty-one (21) committed suicide.18 This means that, over the past thirty years, suicide has claimed more lives on death row in California than capital punishment itself has.

 In 1994, a federal court decided that execution by lethal gas was cruel and unusual punishment because of how likely it was that the executed person would feel pain.19 So, since then, all California executions have been carried out by lethal injection.20

 The future of capital punishment in California is currently in doubt.
 In 2006, a federal court decided that the state's current method of conducting executions by lethal injection also violated the U.S. Constitution's ban on cruel and unusual punishment.21 According to the court, the staff members who gave the injections were not trained well enough, and the entire system lacked enough safeguards to ensure that condemned prisoners didn't suffer pain.22

 So, for the past 6 years, the death penalty in California has been on hold while the state tries to fix the flaws in its system.23